How to Make a Commercial Invoice? Step-by-Step Process

 5. Add the customer’s reference number

 Aside from having an invoice number on the export documentation, add a reference number to the invoice before sending it.
-The buyer reference number on a commercial invoice is provided, so you can identify the customer you’re dealing with when there’s a complaint or when there’s the need for the buyer or company to contact you.
+The buyer reference number on a commercial invoice is provided, so you can identify the customer you’re dealing with when there’s a complaint or when there’s a need for the buyer or company to contact you.

 6. Add your sale terms